 Our objective is to make your home construction experience as simple and stress free as possible.
-ManuPrefab Construction Costa Rica strives to provide certainty on costs and quality, within faster time lines!
+ManuPrefab Construction Costa Rica strives to provide certainty on costs and quality, within faster timelines than are typical for others!
 We achieve this by having all the steps and responsibilities in one team, which means you have only one partner responsible for the whole process.
 We’ve spent a great deal of time and effort to create efficient procedures and methods for everything we do at ManuPrefab.

 ManuPrefab is a professional partner that works with land owners looking to develop their properties with unique, tropical, modern, beautiful homes.
 We pride ourselves in choosing the best quality building materials to ensure that each house not only looks beautiful but is also durable in the long run.
 We start with a line of floor plan layouts which can then be grouped together and customized in many ways to the needs and budget of each client, and the constraints and opportunities of each site.

-We are working already over 15 years in the area and have been involved in numerous Costa Rican construction projects from development work to boutique vacation units to resort and high end villas, mostly in the Southern Pacific Zone of Costa Rica.
+We are already working for over 15 years in the area and have been involved in numerous Costa Rican construction projects, from development work to boutique vacation units, to resorts and high end villas, mostly in the Southern Pacific Zone.
 Over this period we have learned what works and what doesn’t and the process and system that can streamline the goals for everyone involved.
 Along with this construction experience we recently teamed with a licensed architect from California to develop our newest factory based modular building system.
 By strengthening our internal design team and working in concert with local Costa Rican ones we can provide high levels of design customization abilities and clear communication, such that turn key delivery can be provided without need for regular surprises in the field due to everyone just winging it and not having complete documents to follow.

 THE PROCESS: STEP BY STEP